-Save $400 on Samsung's artsy 55-inch Frame QLED TV
+Save an impressive $430 on Samsung's stylish Frame QLED TV

-Samsung's 55-inch The Frame TV
+Samsung's The Frame TV

 (Image credit: Samsung)

-Best Samsung The Frame QLED TV deal
+Samsung The Frame QLED TV deal

-The Frame 65-inch TV was $1498, now $1088 at Best Buy (save $410)
+The Frame 50-inch TV was $1298, now $868 at Woot (save $430)

 As you might expect from its name, Samsung's The Frame TV isn't just your standard TV.
 Sure, it's got just about everything you'd expect out of a premium set – a 4K QLED panel that supports HDR10+, HLG, and HGiG (though not Dolby Vision); a smart OS that is a gateway to streaming services; and support for 4K/120Hz, ALLM, and VRR for gamers.
+We actually haven't tested this specific set, but on paper it looks like a competitive flatscreen

 But its main attraction and selling point comes down to the framed screen design and its alter-ego as an electronically efficient way to display photos and artwork when you aren't actively watching TV.